rakhimov/scram/doc/scram_description.rst

     :FTA input file:     .scramf
     :FTA prob file:      .scramp

 #.
-If you are using text editor with highlighting, set filetype to 'conf'.
+If you are using a text editor with highlighting, set filetype to 'conf'.
-   This configuration like highlighting works well with scram syntax.
+   This configuration-like highlighting works well with a scram input file.

 #.
 Run 'scram -h' to see all the flags and parameters for analysis.

 #.
 The minimum cut set generation for a fault tree and probability calculations
-   may use a lot of time and computing power.
-   Adjust SCRAM flags and parameters to reduce these demands.
+   may use a lot of time and computing power depending on the complexity of the tree.
+You can adjust SCRAM flags and parameters to reduce these demands.